MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 - *Business impact*: The importance of this flow to the business.

-- *Criticality rating*: A qualitative label that indicates the
+- *Criticality rating*: A qualitative label that indicates the relative importance of the flow.

 For more information, see [Flow examples](#flow-examples).